 Did you know that Fender first designed their guitars to be ‘working man’s guitars’?
-When Fender first started producing instruments, they wanted to be able to produce high-quality instruments at a price that lower and middle-class families could afford, without thinking that some years after it will be the choice even for rock guitarists.
+When Fender first started producing instruments, they wanted to be a brand that was able to produce high-quality instruments at a price that lower and middle-class families could afford, without thinking that some years after it will be the choice even for rock guitarists.

-Since Fender began developing guitars, Fender guitars have continued to produce luxury quality guitars that are easy to use, with incredibly powerful features.
+Since Fender began developing guitars, Fender guitars have continued to produce great luxury-quality guitars that are easy to play, with incredibly powerful features.

-Fender is most famous for creating the Fender Stratocaster, which is an incredibly user-friendly guitar that has been proven time and time again to be easy to repair, easy to upgrade, and provides users with the ability to grow along with their skill level.
+The most famous Fender’s signature is for creating the Fender Stratocaster, which is an incredibly user-friendly guitar that has been proven time and time again to be easy to repair, easy to upgrade, and provides users with the ability to grow along with their skill level.
 So, if you want to, this model can perfectly fit in the category of electric guitars for beginners.

 There are so many different types of guitars on the market and there are thousands of great options for guitars that are meant to be played by entry-level musicians.

-If you’re a guitarist that is looking for some electric guitars for beginners, there is no need for you to purchase an expensive guitar; there are many affordable options out there for you that will provide you with an easy playing experience and incredible sound for you to play your guitar solos.
+If you’re a guitarist that is looking for some electric guitars for beginners, there is no need for you to purchase an expensive guitar; there are many options with a great price out there for you that will provide you with easy playing experience and incredible sound for you to play your guitar solos.

-If you do happened to be more of an experienced musician with a budget to match, we have also included several mid-range guitars that have an incredible look and feel to them on this list.
+If you do happen to be more of an experienced musician, with a budget to match, we have also included several mid-range guitars that have an incredible look and feel to them on this list for rock guitarists.

-No matter whether you’re looking to learn how to play country, pop, rock, metal, blues, jazz, finger picking, or strumming, Fender has a guitar that will provide you with exactly what you need, in shape or material.
+No matter whether you’re looking to learn how to play country, pop, rock, metal, blues, jazz, fingerpicking, or strumming, Fender has a guitar that will provide you with exactly what you need, in shape or material.
 Do you prefer a rosewood or maple fingerboard?
 You can find the choice of your preference.

-Even if you’re worried about choosing a beginner’s guitar from Fender because of their lower price range, please be aware that while Fender does offer lower prices to their customers, each of their guitars has been carefully produced in order to remove any of those annoying and disheartening obstacles that poorly made beginner’s guitars typically present to
+Even if you’re worried about choosing an electric guitar for beginners from Fender because of their lower price range, please be aware that while Fender does offer lower prices to their customers, each of their guitars has been carefully produced in order to remove any of those annoying and disheartening obstacles that poorly made beginner’s guitars typically present to beginning musicians.

-Before we get into too reviewing these guitars too deeply, you should also know that a guitar is only good as it’s amp.
-If you plan on using an electric guitar or an acoustic electric guitar, you need to remember that the amplification system that you use with your guitar is as
+Before we get into too reviewing these guitars too deeply, you should also know that a guitar is only as great as it’s amp.
+If you plan on using an electric guitar or an acoustic-electric guitar, you need to remember that the amplification system that you use with your guitar is as equally important.

-If you end up purchasing an expensive guitar and don’t spend any money on a quality amp, you’re not going to sound very good.
+If you end up purchasing an expensive guitar brand and don’t spend any money on a quality amp, when you play, you’re not going to sound very good.
 However, even if you end up purchasing an inexpensive guitar and pairing it with an expensive amp, you’re also not going to sound very good.

 As we go through and review each and every one of these guitars, you should know that we have criteria for the guitars that we choose.
 When we choose our guitars, we rate the style of the guitar, the cosmetic appearance of the guitar, and the overall value of the guitar!
 We rate both the acoustic guitars we choose and the electric guitars in the same manner.

 Before you go and start shopping around for different types of guitar models, you need to figure out your level (as in how experienced you are with playing), your budget, and what types of goals you are looking to be able to achieve on your new guitar, so you can discover which guitar has been designed for you.